okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 > **Notes:**
 > * Ensure that your app integration supports JIT provisioning before you run the JIT provisioning test.
-> * If you don't have the super admin role, then you must have both the app admin and the org admin roles assigned to you for JIT provisioning testing.
+> * For JIT provisioning testing, you must have either the super admin role or both the app admin and org admin roles assigned to you.
 > * The JIT provisioning test case appears only if you select **Supports Just-In-Time provisioning** in your submission.

 To run the JIT provisioning with IdP flow test: